staD020/png2prg/readme.md

  - Feature: Add animation.csv support to allow for custom delays per frame.
  - Feature: Allow sids to use all memory below $0400 (thanks kbs).
  - Feature: Add -no-fade support to other displayers (thanks Shine).
+ - Feature: Disable repeating color optimization for koala & hires anims.
+   This reduces animation size & runtime processing at the cost of initial image optimization.

 ## Changes for version 1.10.1